 - You can demonstrate a close connection to Switzerland

 That last threshold is a bit fuzzier than the first three.
 You can usually establish a connection by showing frequent trips to Switzerland or proving you have a family member already living there.
 Owning property in Switzerland can sometimes be enough, but not always.
-You should allow roughly six to eight weeks for the consulate to process your visa application.
+The application also asks for you to verify your language proficiency as well.
+You should allow roughly eight to ten weeks for the consulate to process your visa application.
+2

 Additionally, you’ll need to apply for a residency permit within 14 days of arriving in Switzerland.
 Switzerland is divided into 26 cantons, and each canton has autonomy over its own immigration process.
-The specifics of the application process will depend on which canton you wish to live in, but you’ll want to make sure to apply for a non-working residency permit.
+The specifics depend on which canton you choose, but you’ll want to apply for a non-working residency permit.
+3

 Alternatively, you could come to Switzerland before retirement if you can line up employment.
-If that’s the case then you can apply for a work visa and change your status down the road when you’re ready for full retirement.
+If that’s the case then you can apply for a work visa.
+When you’re ready for full retirement you can change your status.

 Taxes When Retiring in Switzerland